OVER Meccanica was founded in VERONA by Ing. Emilio Robbi, an enterprising businessman of Verona

 This awareness prompted the managers running the company in temporary operation to dare drafting the idea of a Management Buyout: it was the start of a challenging adventure, which saw a new formed entity - called OVERMADE - submit in September 2015 an official proposal to purchasing OVER Meccanica.

-On 1t December 2015, leaving behind other bidders, OVERMADE was finally awarded the exclusive property of all OVER Meccanica’s tangible assets, including brand, know-how, references, drawings, patents, stocks, tools and equipment in addition to the right to use the facilities headquartered in Verona, Via Evangelista Torricelli 25.
+Finally, on the 1st December 2015, leaving behind other bidders, OVERMADE was awarded the exclusive property of all OVER Meccanica’s tangible assets, including brand, know-how, references, drawings, patents, stocks, tools and equipment in addition to the right to use the facilities headquartered in Verona.